-Net cash used in operating activities increased by \$37.8 million in the first quarter of fiscal 2007 as compared to the first quarter of 2006.
-The increase was primarily related to the \$37.5 million advance payment made to Fujitsu Limited ("Fujitsu") in the first quarter of fiscal 2007, while no payment was made in the first quarter of 2006.
+Net cash used in operating activities was \$37.5 million in the first six months of fiscal 2007, compared to \$1.8 million of net cash provided by operating activities in the first six months of 2006.
+The increase is primarily related to the \$37.5 million advance payment made to Fujitsu Limited ("Fujitsu") in the first six months of fiscal 2007, while no payment was made in the six months ended July 1, 2006.